 Stonecroft has the oldest Syrah vines in New Zealand.
 These vines were rescued by the founder of Stoncroft, Dr. Alan Limmer, from the Te Kauwhata Research station and planted at Stonecroft in 1984.
-We still have the original row of vines and fruit from some of these vines is used in our Reserve Syrah.
-This is our flagship wine.
+We still have the original row of vines.
+The Reserve Syrah is our flagship wine.

 Colour: Deep, dense ruby colour.

-Aromatics: A complex bouquet with red and black fruit, mocha, sweet spice and vanilla.
+Aromatics: A complex bouquet with black and red fruit, sweet spice and vanilla.

 Region: Gimblett Gravels Wine Growing District®, Hawke’s Bay.